Missions Strategy for the Local Church: From Vision to Implementation

 Every local church is called to participate in God's global mission.
 The Great Commission (Matthew 28:18–20) is not addressed to mission agencies or parachurch organizations alone but to the church — the gathered community of believers who are sent into the world as witnesses to the risen Christ.
 Yet many congregations struggle to move beyond occasional mission trips and annual mission offerings to develop a comprehensive, sustainable missions strategy that integrates global engagement into the fabric of congregational life.

 This article provides a practical framework for developing a local church missions strategy, covering theological foundations, strategic planning processes, partnership models, financial stewardship, and the integration of missions into discipleship and worship.
-We argue that effective missions strategy begins not with programs but with a theological vision of God's mission (missio Dei) that shapes every aspect of the church's life.
+I argue that effective missions strategy begins not with programs but with a theological vision of God's mission (missio Dei) that shapes every aspect of the church's life.
+The thesis is straightforward: local churches that ground their missions engagement in robust biblical theology, cultivate deep partnerships rather than scattered involvements, and integrate missions into every dimension of congregational life will experience both greater kingdom impact and deeper spiritual vitality than those that treat missions as a departmental activity.

 Biblical Foundation